brodybits/object-from-pairs/README.md

 Create an object from an array of pairs

+Can be used as a partial [ponyfill](https://github.com/sindresorhus/ponyfill) or [prollyfil](https://kikobeats.com/polyfill-ponyfill-and-prollyfill/) for [tc39 / proposal-object-from-entries](https://github.com/tc39/proposal-object-from-entries)

 **Author:** [@brodybits (Christopher J. Brody)](https://github.com/brodybits)

 **License:** CC0 OR UNLICENSE OR ISC OR Apache-2.0 OR CC-BY-SA-3.0 OR CC-BY-SA-4.0